Pelvic floor muscle training exercises

 A pelvic floor muscle training exercise is like pretending that you have to urinate, and then holding it.
 You relax and tighten the muscles that control urine flow.
 It’s important to find the right muscles to tighten.

 The next time you have to urinate, start to go and then stop.
 Feel the muscles in your vagina, bladder, or anus get tight and move up.
 These are the pelvic floor muscles.
 If you feel them tighten, you’ve done the exercise right.
+You might even be able do pelvic floor exercise even if you are interested in something like amaira or any products that help with vaginal health.

 If you are still not sure whether you are tightening the right muscles, keep in mind that all of the muscles of the pelvic floor relax and contract at the same time.
 Because these muscles control the bladder, rectum, and vagina, the following tips may help: